ggofri/advent_of_elixir/README.md

 Welcome to my journey through **10 years of Advent of Code** challenges, all solved in **Elixir**!

-This repository documents my adventure learning Elixir while tackling 500 programming puzzles from Eric Wastl's excellent [Advent of Code](https://adventofcode.com/) before 2025 edition!.
+This repository documents my adventure learning Elixir while tackling 500 programming puzzles from Eric Wastl's excellent [Advent of Code](https://adventofcode.com/)!.

 ## 🎯 Challenge Overview

 **Goal**: Complete all Advent of Code challenges from 2015 to 2024 using Elixir
 **Experience Level**: Beginner in Elixir (learning as I go!)
 **Total Challenges**: 500 puzzles (10 years * 25 days * 2 challenges per day)
-**Documentation**: Full journey documented across social platforms **Mandatory rule**: Each challenge should have its own tests passing to be considered as done
+**Mandatory rule**: Each challenge should have its own tests passing to be considered as done

-## 🚀 Follow My Journey

-I'm documenting this entire process across multiple platforms:

-- 📱 **Instagram**: Daily progress updates and code snippets
-- 💼 **LinkedIn**: Weekly reflections and learning insights
-- 📺 **YouTube**: Detailed walkthroughs and problem-solving sessions
-- 🐦 **X (Twitter)**: Quick updates and Elixir tips
-- 📖 **GitHub**: Complete code repository with detailed explanations

 ## 📊 Progress Tracker